-This guide explains the steps required to get Filezilla FTP Server running on Amazon AWS using our virtual machine image from the AWS marketplace.
+This guide explains the steps required to get our secure FTP server solution running on Amazon AWS using our virtual machine image from the AWS marketplace.

 Login using the username “Administrator“.
 To get the password, you will be able to retrieve this using the private/public keys you generated during the instance deployment.
 Within the AWS console seletc “Actions / Get Windows Password“

 Once you’ve logged into the server, Launch the Filezilla server instance app, found on the desktop.
 On the launch screen press connect as shown below (password is blank):

 You should now be connected.
 You may see connection errors and NAT errors, this is normal as we need to complete some configuration.
 From the menu select

 > Edit > Settings > Passive Mode Settings